 Kate Levick, Associate Director – Sustainable Finance, E3G said:

-“These new measures are a step in the right direction for climate neutrality that bodes well for international cooperation.
+“These new measures are a step in the right direction for European climate neutrality that bodes well for international cooperation.
 However, the decision-making process between European institutions has not worked as it should, and urgent reforms to governance are needed if the taxonomy is to remain credible.”

 Tsvetelina Kuzmanova, Policy Advisor of E3G said: